Last updated on April 3, 2023, removing one insurance provider who no longer covers bicycle travel.

 The tapered foot end saves weight but limits sleeping space; this isn’t a great choice for side-sleepers or those who toss and turn.

-One criticism levelled at the XLite it its long-term durability.
+One criticism levelled at the XLite is its long-term durability.
 Several veteran riders have reported delamination after a few years.
-Though Therm-a-Rest are known for honouring their lifetime warranty, it’s possible unrealistic expectations are in play here, as inflatable mats will always eventually delaminate under prolonged and intensive use.
+Though Therm-a-Rest are known for honouring their lifetime warranty, it’s possible that unrealistic expectations are in play here, as inflatable mats will always eventually delaminate under prolonged and intensive use.

 Also of concern is the now-infamous noise the XLite makes when you lie on it!
-Some have described it as like lying on a packet of crisps (that’s British for ‘bag of potato chips’, dear Americans).
+Some have described it as like lying on a packet of crisps (that’s British for ‘potato chips’, dear Americans).
 Whether or not this will bother you or your neighbours in the night is something only you can know.
+Pack earplugs anyway.

 As well as the regular pad, the Therm-a-Rest NeoAir XLite comes in short, large, wide, and women’s specific (ie: warmer and shorter) versions.
 The current version includes an inflation sack as well as a carry sack and patch kit.